Esthersho/SQL-KMS-Case-Study--DSA-project/README.md

 ### Tools used

-- Microsoft Excel [Download Here](https://www.microsoft.com/en-us/microsoft-365/download-office?msockid=0e2eb74be29567e13adfa24ce38566b), version 2505 was used for data cleaning, which involved data manipultion
+- Microsoft Excel [Download Here](https://www.microsoft.com/en-us/microsoft-365/download-office?msockid=0e2eb74be29567e13adfa24ce38566b), version 2505 was used for data cleaning, which involved data manipulation
 - SQL Server Management Studio 20 [Download Here] (https://www.microsoft.com/en-us/sql-server/sql-server-downloads?msockid=0e2eb74be29567e13adfa24ce38566b1), version 20 was used for data querying.

 ### Data Cleaning and Preparation

-In the initial phase of the Data cleaning and prparation, the following actions were performed:
+In the initial phase of the Data cleaning and preparation, the following actions were performed:

 1. Data loading and inspection.
 2. Missing variables in the data was identified and handled.
 3. Data was cleaned and formatted.

-### Data Query
+### Data Query and Key Questions Answered

-Data exploration was used to answer questions such as:

-1. How the rating relate to the level of discount of the products.
-2. Categories that have products with the highest discounts.
+SQL queries were used to answer some key questions pertaining to the order between 2009 and 2012.
+These questions includ:

+1. Which product category had the highest sales?
+2. What are the Top 3 and Bottom 3 regions in terms of sales?
+3. What were the total sales of appliances in Ontario?
+4. Advise the management of KMS on what to do to increase the revenue from the bottom 10 customers
+5. KMS incurred the most shipping cost using which shipping method?
+6. Who are the most valuable customers, and what products or services do they typically purchase?
+7. Which small business customer had the highest sales?
+8. Which Corporate Customer placed the most number of orders in 2009 – 2012?
+9. Which consumer customer was the most profitable one?
+10. Which customer returned items, and what segment do they belong to?
+11. If the delivery truck is the most economical but the slowest shipping method and Express Air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the Order Priority?
+Explain your answer

 ### Key insights